“The Histories” by Herodotus

 An interesting observation about how frequently animals reproduce:

 I think Herodotus’ observation is clever, and it seems reasonable.
-It is like people who say that God created each animal with its own job and role; while perhaps true in a deeper sense, it is not true in the direct sense.
-For evolution has brought about the fine balance of the animals.
+It is similar to people who say that God created each animal with its own job and role; while perhaps true in a deeper sense, it is not true in the direct sense, since evolution has optimized for the fine balance between species.

 Fantastical thoughts about the end of the earth:

-Note that Herodotus (inconsistently with his discussion of the number of continents in book II), applies reason to the deduction of geography.
-This expectation that geography can be reasoned about, perhaps parallels our own expectations of how the laws of physics should act, although I believe we are right and they were wrong.
+Note that Herodotus (inconsistently with his discussion of the number of continents in Book II), applies deductive reasoning to geography, with poor results.
+This expectation that geography can be reasoned about is similar to the expectation that the laws of physics should act a certain way, although I believe we are right and they were wrong.
 Still, when seen as a parallel like this, such arguments may feel less silly to us.

 The Babylonians, when they revolted, killed many of their women: